When we closed in December, our 20 acres included 1 solid acre of kudzu.

 Last weekend, Chris rented a Billy Goat brush mower from the local hardware store.
 For 2 days, we alternated pushing this lawnmower-on-steroids over the field and using my birthday chainsaw to level saplings that the Billy Goat couldn’t run over.

-We don’t expect the kudzu to be gone in any real way, but we do expect to be able to keep it mowed and have access to the ground it’s growing on.
+We don’t expect the kudzu to be gone for real, but we do expect to be able to keep it mowed and have access to the ground it’s growing on.
 We expect that by depriving the kudzu’s leaves of sun, we’ll begin the process of weakening its “crowns” (big roots) underground until the real goats can take over.

 - Mow when vines are still dead and dry in late spring at the latest, before too much new growth has appeared.
 Your main target is the mass of dried vines that shed their leaves over the winter so you’ll have access to mow the ground underneath when new vines try to emerge.
 New vines are rubbery, semi-woody, and can be much harder to mow.